htcondor/htcondor/docs/version-history/development-release-series-89.rst

   submit descriptions to be declared indepedently of jobs.
   :jira:`64`

+- The ``--add`` option of *bosco_cluster* now attempts to install a version of HTCondor on the remote cluster that closely matches the version installed locally.
+  The new ``--url`` option can be used to specify the URL from which the HTCondor binaries should be fetched.
+  :jira:`21`

 Bugs Fixed:

 - Fixed a bug introduced in 8.9.9 that, only when accounting groups with quotas